belisarius222/meteor-event-horizon/README.md

 });

 // Session.truthTester(key) returns a function that returns Session.isTrue(key).
-// Those helpers are defined in session-extras, on which this library depends.
+// Those helpers are defined in the session-extras library.
 EventHorizon.fireWhenTrue('loadedFacebook',Session.truthTester('loadedFacebook'));

 EventHorizon.on('loadedFacebook',function(){